meisbase/NLSY97_College_to_Employment/README.md

 * The repository includes varlist.xlsx, which contains a list of variables currently available in this dataset.
 Before using new variables, check this file to see if your target variable is already included.
 * If your required variable is missing, retrieve the data from the NLSY97 official website and merge it into this dataset.
 * Follow the instructions in Readme_when_download_new_NLSY97.txt when merging new data to maintain consistency.

+## MA-thesis
+* This folder contain 1) a folder "STATA_Outpus", chosen tables and figures from 3_2_desc.do and 3_3_model.do, and 2) Rmarkdown documents written in LaTeX for reporting and visualization.

 ## Research Context
 This analysis is a core component of my master's thesis, which is currently being revised for submission to an academic journal.
 Please respect the originality and do not use these ideas without permission.